Signal briefing / Regional ISP

 What Public Sources Show

-Omar Fadhil is the publicly listed administrative and technical contact for autonomous system AS210402, a live network participant in global internet routing.
+Omar Fadhil is the publicly listed administrative and technical contact for autonomous system AS210402, a live network entity in global internet routing.
 His presence in the RIPE registry, under entity handle OF1102-RIPE, provides a critical human link between network operators and the otherwise anonymous organization that controls the ASN.
 This profile maps the evidence and its implications for infrastructure accountability.

 Registry contacts like Fadhil are designated by organizations to manage public records and respond to inquiries.
 For AS210402, these roles mean he can update RIPE database entries, handle abuse reports, and coordinate technical issues.
 Such contacts are essential for operational transparency; without them, networks become black boxes, complicating incident response and regulatory compliance.

 Three public sources confirm Fadhil’s role and the ASN’s activity.
 The RIPE RDAP record for AS210402 names him as admin and tech contact.
 RIPEstat provides an overview of the ASN’s registry status within the RIPE NCC region.
-BGP.tools shows that AS210402 is currently announced in the global routing table, confirming it is an active network participant.
+BGP.tools shows that AS210402 is currently announced in the global routing table, confirming it is an active network entity.

 The consequence is concrete: any operator, security analyst, or law enforcement entity seeking to engage with AS210402’s network will find Omar Fadhil as the sole public contact.
 This centralizes accountability and makes the accuracy of his contact data critical.
 If the ASN originates prefixes or experiences abuse, the community relies on him for resolution.